What is a labradoodle?

 gentle, trainable labrador.

-blind, assistance dogs, and therapy dogs. naturals at hunting
+blind, assistance dogs, therapy dogs, and they are naturals at hunting

 Labradoodles are in

 the Oxford Dictionary, Monopoly Here & Now, and

 "hypoallergenic dog"?
 Labradoodles

 may be allergy friendly, but there is no